Multimodal Summit 2018

 Summit Sessions and Topics

 Multimodal transportation topics are inherently regional.
 We can’t talk about commuter rail without including Springfield, Boston, NYC, and central Massachusetts.
-Complete streets and active transportation policies have been moving ahead in some cities faster than others, and the Summit will provide an opportunity to share best practices across the entire region.
-Transit oriented development concepts may be new along Connecticut’s knowledge corridor, but the definitely aren’t novel for NYC, New Jersey, and Boston.
-This Summit will include presenters and topics from the entire Northeast Region.
+Complete Streets and active transportation policies have been moving ahead in some cities faster than others, and the Summit will provide an opportunity to share best practices across the entire region.
+Transit Oriented Development (TOD) concepts may be new along Connecticut’s knowledge corridor, but the definitely aren’t novel for NYC, New Jersey, and Boston.
+This Summit includes presenters and topics from the entire Northeast Region.
+Register now to save your seat!

 Schedule and Agenda